libelula19710000/extractInfoWithLLM/README.md

 ## Overview

 This repository contains the source code and resources used in a tutorial video hosted on YouTube, demonstrating how to extract information from PDF invoices using a Local Language Model (LLM).
-The tutorial is designed to provide hands-on experience with setting up a local LLM server, processing PDFs, and extracting data efficiently.
+The tutorial is designed to provide hands-on experience with setting up a local LLM server, processing PDFs, and extracting data efficiently using R.

 ## Tutorial Overview